Why go to university?

 In it, you should talk about your choice of course, your skills and achievements and your wider interests.
 Include things like sports teams, hobbies and jobs.
 You can think outside of the box too – tell them about a trip you've taken or why you took apart and rebuilt your PC last weekend.
 It doesn't need to be strictly academic to be relevant to your course application.

-Here are some tips about writing your personal statement from UCAS expert Jamie.
+Here are some tips about writing your personal statement from UCAS experts Jamie and Ben.

 If you are applying through your college, you might have an internal deadline to submit your personal statement (usually before Christmas).
 This is so the college can write and attach a reference and your predicted grades to your application ahead of the 15 January UCAS deadline.